Got a Nut: Reception

 According to initial ratings information, not counting the full cross-platform total, the episode drew 838,000 viewers for its first airing on Comedy Central.
 The episode received positive reviews in Slate, The Guardian, and The A.V.
 Club for continuing the satire of the Trump administration from the previous episode.

 Prior to the release of the episode, a trailer drew from one of the scenes of a caravan of armed masked ICE officers speeding in the street.
 The Department of Homeland Security account on Twitter (@DHSgov) posted a screencap from the trailer while promoting a link to the ICE career site.
 The South Park account, in reference to Assistant Press Secretary Taylor Rogers' statement that "[South Park] hasn't been relevant in over 20 years" in response to the preceding episode "Sermon on the 'Mount", retweeted the quote "Wait, so we ARE relevant? #eatabagofdicks".
-When reached for comment by Newsweek, a DHS spokesperson told, "We want to thank South Park for drawing attention to ICE law enforcement recruitment."
+When reached for comment by Newsweek, a DHS spokesperson said, "We want to thank South Park for drawing attention to ICE law enforcement recruitment."

 Responding to her depiction in the episode, Noem condemned South Park on the Glenn Beck Radio Program, saying, "It's so lazy to just constantly make fun of women for how they look.
 It's only the liberals and the extremists who do that", and added: "If they wanted to criticize my job, go ahead and do that, but clearly they can't."
 Noem also called the episode "petty", but said she had not watched it.
 Entertainment Weekly noted that Noem did not criticize the portrayal of her as a shooter of dogs, a reference to her admission to killing a pet dog.

 Prior to the episode's release, Kirk expressed appreciation for South Park and its parody of him.
 Regarding the aforementioned promotional trailer, Kirk stated, "my first reaction is that I kinda laughed. ...
 We as conservatives should be able to take a joke, we shouldn't take ourselves so seriously – that's something that the left has always done."
+He also changed the profile pictures of The Charlie Kirk Shows and his personal Instagram and TikTok accounts to Cartman's impersonation.
 After it aired, Kirk praised the episode in a TikTok video, calling it "hilarious", and encouraged people to watch it.

 Withdrawal

 Kirk was assassinated one month after the episode aired.
-Following this, and despite Kirk's endorsement of the parody, some fans of Kirk and other MAGA supporters accused it of being a contributing factor that fueled the hatred and violence that led to his death.
-Comedy Central then withdrew "Got a Nut" from syndication on cable, although the episode remains available for streaming on Paramount+.
+Following this, and despite Kirk's endorsement of the parody, some fans of Kirk and other MAGA supporters accused it of being a contributing factor that led to his death.
+Comedy Central then withdrew the episode from syndication on cable, although the episode remains available for streaming on Paramount+.
 Andrew Kolvet, a producer for The Charlie Kirk Show, asked Comedy Central to reinstate the episode, affirming that Kirk enjoyed his parody and stating that Kirk "would want the episode back up".